Status Codes

 status_codes

-status_codes (status_list, height=600, width=None, theme='none',
+status_codes (status_list, height=600, width=None, template='none',

-title='Status Codes', export_to_html=None)
+title='Status Codes', subtitle=None)

 Create a treemap to visualize a list of status codes.